apexpl/apex_v1/docs/cli.md

 Within the installation directory Apex comes with both, an apex.php script and an `apex` phar archive.
-Both are the exact same, but you may move the `apex` phar archive within your environment path (ie. /usr/bin/) allowing you to simply type "apex" instead of "php apex.php" to perform CLI commands.
+Both are the exact same, but you may move the `apex` phar archive within your environment path (ie. /usr/bin/) allowing you to simply type "apex" instead of "./apex" to perform CLI commands.

 Various CLI commands are built into Apex which help facilitate development and package / upgrade / theme management.
 You can view a list of all availble commands by typing "apex.php help" within terminal, and below